10 College Application Tips for Parents

 How Parents Can Help with College Applications: college application tips for parents

-Navigating the college application process can be a challenging journey for both students and parents.
-With numerous deadlines, requirements, and decisions to keep track of, the process of supporting your child’s college aspirations can often feel overwhelming.
-As a parent, you naturally want to provide the best support to your child while empowering them to take ownership of this crucial milestone in their academic journey: which is why we’ve put together this list of college application tips for parents.
+No matter what anyone says, the college application process isn’t just stressful for students, but also for their parents.
+With so many deadlines, requirements, and decisions to keep track of, the process of supporting your student’s college aspirations can often feel overwhelming even for the best prepared.
+As a parent, you naturally want to provide the best support to your child, but you also want them to take ownership of this important process.
+If you’re struggling to walk that line, you’ve come to the right place.

 1. Start Early and Create a Timeline

-Begin discussions about college options with your student well before application deadlines.
-Together with your student, create a timeline that includes important milestones such as standardized tests, application deadlines, and school visits.
-This schedule will help manage the workload and reduce last-minute stress.
+Start talking about college options with your student well before application deadlines.
+Too often we’ve seen parents and students kick that can too far down the road.
+Together, were recommend that you create a timeline that includes all the important parts like standardized tests, application deadlines, and school visits.
+A schedule will help manage the workload, reduce last-minute stress, and ideally keep you both on top of what needs done.

 2. Research College Options Together

-Encourage your student to explore various colleges that align with their interests, academic strengths, and career goals.
-While it’s important to provide suggestions in supporting your child’s college aspirations, the final choice should still reflect your student’s preferences.
-Researching colleges together can open up insightful conversations, be a way to spend quality time together, and ensure you’re both on the same page when making college plans.
+We find that it’s important to encourage your student to explore a range of colleges that align with their interests, academic strengths, and career goals.
+As a parent, while it’s important to provide suggestions, the final choice should still reflect your student’s preferences.
+Researching colleges together can start conversations that make sure you’re both on the same page when making college plans.

 3. Encourage Realistic Goal Setting

 Help your student identify a range of colleges where they have a realistic chance of admission, including safety, match, and reach schools.
 Helping with college essays and applications is great, but if your student is only applying to schools out of their reach, it might put all of this valued effort to waste.
-This strategic approach will make their application portfolio more diverse and increase their chances of finding the right fit.
 Consider the admitted student profile, the rigor of curriculum, and reviews from current students.
 Does the environment realistically suit your student?

-The college application process is ultimately your child’s responsibility and a great measure of who is ready to attend university.
-Empower them to take ownership of the process by researching colleges, drafting essays, and managing deadlines.
+At the end of the day, the college application process is your child’s responsibility and a great measure of who is ready to attend university.
+As you go through this process as a family, try to encourage them to take ownership where possible.
+Some great places to start are: researching colleges, drafting essays, and managing deadlines mostly on their own.
 Your role should be supportive and guiding rather than micromanaging– even if that is easier said than done.
-Encourage self-sufficiency but offer gentle nudges when needed.

 5. Be Informed About Financial Aid

-Understand the basics of financial aid, including FAFSA and CSS Profile forms, grants, scholarships, and loans.
-Having a clear picture of your family’s financial situation will help you guide your student toward colleges that fit within your budget.
-This is something they likely can’t do on their own.
-Make sure to discuss these financial aspects with your child openly so they understand the reality of applying to college.
+It helps to have a clear picture of your family’s financial situation.
+Without it, it’ll be a challenge to guide your student toward colleges that fit within budget.
+This is something they likely can’t do on their own as much as they might think they can.
+Make sure to discuss the financial aspects with your child openly so they understand the reality of paying for college and you don’t need to turn down an offer down the line.

 6. Be Ready for Campus Visits